Thermatix/ringley_coding_test/readme.md

 ruby service_charge_reminder.rb <year> <month> <day>
 ```

-the day argument isn't necessary but is supported.
+the day argument isn't necessary but without it the date will be set to the beginning of the month.